satellite-image-deep-learning/techniques/README.md

 * Data pipeline for machine learning with OpenStreetMap

 # Techniques
 This section explores the different techniques (DL, ML & classical) people are applying to common problems in satellite imagery analysis.
 Classification problems are the most simply addressed via DL, object detection is harder, and cloud detection harder still (niche interest).
+Note that almost all aerial imagery data on the internet is in RGB format, and techniques designed for working with this 3 band imagery may fail or need significant adaptation to work with multiband data (e.g. 13-band Sentinel 2).

 ## Land classification
 Assign a label to an image, e.g. this is an image of a forest.